NorfFpv/Simple_Rocket_Launch/README.md

 Attached a Matetial List to build it!

-Will add some plans for wireing soon!
+Added a Shematic for wireing today :)